How we handle legal requests

 This statement is updated with each transparency report.
 If this statement is removed or not updated, users should assume we may have received such a request.

-Our encryption is not a policy.
+Our vault encryption is not a policy.
 It is mathematics.

-We could not decrypt your content even under court order.
+We could not decrypt your vault entries or encrypted notes even under court order.
+AI-generated summaries and structured metrics could theoretically be provided if legally compelled.

 Your own protection